aiartefact/custom-company-website/README.md

 # custom-company-website
-A simple website for learning and demonstration purposes inspired by the "HTML, CSS, and Javascript for Web Developers" course by Johns Hopkins University on Coursera.
+A simple website for learning and demonstration purposes inspired by the "HTML, CSS, and Javascript for Web Developers" course by Johns Hopkins University on [Coursera](https://www.coursera.org/learn/html-css-javascript-for-web-developers).<br />
 This website was created with:
   - HTML
   - CSS